shirosaidev/saisoku/README.md

 ## Configure Boto 3

-If you are going to use the S3 copy Luigi tasks, first start be setting up Boto 3 (aws sdk python module) with the quick start instructions at https://github.com/boto/boto3
+If you are going to use the S3 copy Luigi tasks, first start be setting up Boto 3 (aws sdk python module) with the quick start instructions at [boto 3 github](https://github.com/boto/boto3).

 ## Usage - Luigi tasks